Alchi Monastery: History

+Despite local tradition typically crediting Zangpo with Alchi's construction, this narrative is disputed based on cross-referenced inscriptions found throughout buildings of the complex.
+In the Sumtseg (Three-story temple), a partially damaged inscription known as the Garland of Butter Lamps (translated in full for the first time by Luczanits in 2023, based on Jaroslav Poncar's photographs), details the patrilineal genealogy of Sumtsek patron Tsültrim Ö, including references to an unnamed patrilineal uncle who the Sumtsek is dedicated to.
+A strikingly similar inscription in both prose and content, mentioning the same paternal uncle, is found in the Dukhang assembly hall, with the inscription itself attributed to Tibetan noble Kal-den Shes-rab.
+The genealogy found in these sets of inscriptions, corroborated by mentions of the king Wangdé, the late 11th century monarch of Guge, suggests that the Dukhang at Alchi was constructed by the uncle of Tsültrim Ö about a generation prior to the building of the Sumtseg, dating Alchi to (at very earliest) 1140 CE.

 Since the monasteries of this period did not belong to any of the established Tibetan schools, they were initially brought under the control of the Kadampa order.
 When the condition of the monasteries deteriorated, they were mostly taken over by the Gelukpa order, with the exception of Lamayuru which was placed under the Drikungpa sect.
-After worship at Alchi monastery ceased for some reason in the fifteenth century, it also became under the Gelugpa sect controlled from Likir.
+After worship at Alchi monastery ceased for unknown reasons in the fifteenth century, it later came under the Gelugpa sect controlled from Likir.

 Geography and visitor information

 Alchi is located on the south bank of the Indus River at an altitude of 3100 m and 65 km outside of Leh (to its west).
 Leh is connected by air from Delhi.
 The road approach to Leh starts at Manali, a route that is accessible from May or June to October, depending on the snow fall conditions in the valley.
 The village is in the high altitude rain shadow area of Ladakh.
 It is laid out in four settlements on the banks of a tributary of the Indus River.
 The monastic complex is separate from the other village settlements.